 Eating Disorders are Complicated

 An eating disorder is complicated because it is an addiction.
-What makes an eating disorder difficult is that it is the one addiction you cannot just stop doing %100 because you need food for survival.
+What makes an eating disorder difficult is that it is the one addiction you cannot just stop doing %100, because you need food for survival.
 Recovery with ED is not a quick process, and it takes patience and time.
 For those who take the steps toward recovery it may seem like the most difficult thing you will do, but it will be worth it when you start to experience more and more peace and freedom within.
 Recovery is about making peace with your body, with food, learning coping skills, recognizing when the eating disorder is present, and what to do to take care of you.
 Our bodies need food and nutrients to survive, to maintain our mental health, and for our over-all physical health.
-One can't stop eating long term without detrimental medical consequences.
+A person can't restrict food long term without detrimental medical consequences or even death.

-Some of the medical consequences of eating disorders are compromised immune systems, osteoporosis, cardiomyopathy, kidney complications, muscle atrophy, IBS, memory issues, mensturation and stomach issues.
+Some of the medical consequences of eating disorders are compromised immune systems, osteoporosis, cardiomyopathy, kidney complications, muscle atrophy, IBS, memory issues, menstruation issues and stomach issues.
 The most serious of these medical concerns are heart failure and kidney failure.
 An eating disorder is a serious disease and there are more fatalities a year from the medical issues that arise from eating disorders over any other mental health issue.
-Often times eating disorders co-occur with at least one of the following mental health disorders: anxiety, depression, PTSD, alcoholism/substance abuse, Boarderline Personality Disorder, and self harm/injury.
+Often times eating disorders co-occur with at least one of the following mental health disorders: anxiety, depression, PTSD, alcoholism/substance abuse, other addictive behaviors, Borderline Personality Disorder, and self harm/injury.

 There is a difference between eating disordered thinking, eating disorder behavior and specific eating disorders such as bulimia, anorexia or over eating.
 Heather is specialized to work not only with anorexia, bulimia and over eating but also the thoughts and behaviors that go with these eating disordered behaviors.
 She is also specialized to work with the root cause of the eating disordered behavior and thoughts.
 She assists her clients in identifying how the behavior impacts their lives, relationships and overall quality of life.
-She trained in Eating Disorders for a year at the Emily Program in St. Paul MN, where she provided Out Patient Therapy and Trauma Therapy before starting her own practice.
+She did specialized training in eating disorders at the Emily Program in St. Paul MN, where she provided out patient therapy for a year before starting her own practice.